dvdgeroconnell/PFDA-project/README.md

 2. Review the README (this document).
 3. Open the *weather.ipynb* notebook in Visual Studio Code.

+## Running and Testing the Notebook
+No special steps are required, once the pre-requisites are in place.

+Behaviour with and without the database may be tested.
+If the database is not present, it is built when the notebook is run and used each time the notebook is run, until such time as it is deleted again.
+To test behaviour without the database present, simply delete *wind2.db* from the repository.

 ## References

 The [Programming for Data Analytics](https://vlegalwaymayo.atu.ie/course/view.php?id=10462) lectures were heavily referred to for this project.